 Yes you can.
 Wrap the dough in plastic wrap and keep in the fridge for up to 24 hours, or place in a freezer bag and freeze for up to a month, then defrost in the fridge overnight.
 Freezing may slightly dehydrate the dough so you may need to add a few drops of water before using.

-⭐️ Are you making this Beet & Feta Tart recipe?
+Are you making this recipe for Feta and Beetroot Tart?
 I’d love to know how it turned out in the comments!

 Instagram – I love seeing your creations, so post a picture, tag @endofthefork and hashtag #endofthefork